arrow-kt/arrow-website/content/docs/learn/coroutines/racing.md

 <!--- TEST_NAME RacingTest -->

-The `parX` operators describe the cases in which we are interested in the result of _every_ computation we perform.
+The [parallelism operators](/learn/coroutines/parallel) describe the cases in which we are interested in the result of _every_ computation we perform.
 But imagine the scenario where we want to download a file, but we try two servers simultaneously for resilience purposes.
 Once we get the file from one server, we're not really interested in the